How to publish a book:

 How do I publish a book?

-Quick Answer: There are basically 4 options today: 1.
+Quick Answer: There are 4 options today: 1.
 Traditional publisher 2.
 Small Publisher 3.
 Vanity Publisher 4.
-Self-publishing, this guide takes an in-depth look at all the options.
+For self-publishing, this guide takes an in-depth look at all the options.

 In today’s world, choice is everything.
-If a publisher’s door closes, a publishing window will open, but there are vast differences in publishing options in the 21st century.
+If you try to publish a book and publisher’s door closes, a publishing window will open, but there are vast differences in publishing options in the 21st century.
 Should you self-publish your book?
 Should you hold out for a traditional publisher?
 Writers have been asking these questions for 100 years.
-Walt Whitman self-published The Leaves of Grass, but today is self-publishing still a good idea?
-In this article we will look at the most popular publishing options and give you the pros and cons.
+Walt Whitman self-published The Leaves of Grass, but is self-publishing still a good idea today?
+This article will examine the most popular publishing options and discuss the pros and cons.

 The Agent and the Traditional Large and Medium publisher.

 Information: When should I publish with a traditional publisher?